AugustasMacijauskas/mlmi-thesis/README.md

 1. Split the dataset and prepare it for reward model training and RL fine-tuning.
 1. Train a reward model.
 1. Performing RL fine-tuning on some pre-trained LLM.
-1. Evaluate the pre-trained LLM on both target and general NLP tasks.
+1. Evaluate the fine-tuned LLM on both target and general NLP tasks.

 Not all steps are fully automated, so some manual work has to be done, as explained in more detail below.